JanRSmit/HALS-Mechatronics/README.md

 The controller case, powersupply for motors, and amplifier and any cabling for the DUT are not shown here.
 But in reality it is like this::
 ![Alt text](Gear-underneeath-HALS-robot.jpg)
+The cables at bottom of picture go to the hals computer (USB) and audio i/f (XLR).